 Where you have consented to Drury’s processing of your Personal Information or Sensitive Personal Information, you may withdraw that consent at any time and opt out by following the instructions in this section.

-Drury may share Personal Information with our service providers that we have retained to perform services on our behalf including (i) provision of IT and related services; (ii) provision of information and services you have requested; (iii) payment processing; and (iv) sending email or other communications or providing customer service activities.
-Payment information will be used and shared only to effectuate your order and may be stored by a service provider for purposes of future orders.
-Drury has executed appropriate contracts with the service providers that prohibit them from using or sharing your personal information except as necessary to perform the contracted services on our behalf or to comply with applicable legal requirements.
+Drury may share Personal Information with our service providers that we have retained to perform services on our behalf including: (i) provision of IT and related services; (ii) provision of information and services you have requested; (iii) payment processing; and (iv) sending email or other communications or providing customer service activities.
+Personal Information (including payment information) may be used and shared to effectuate your order and may be stored by a service provider for purposes of future orders.

-Drury may share your personal information and other information about you with Commerce Bank for purposes related to our cobranded Drury Rewards Credit Card.
+Drury may share your Personal Information and other information about you with Commerce Bank for purposes related to our cobranded Drury Rewards Credit Card.
 For example, we may share information in order to send joint offerings, including information on how to apply for the Drury Rewards Credit Card, and in connection with your use of a Drury Rewards Credit Card, such as to maintain or service accounts and to effectuate transactions.
+Please click here to review the Privacy Notice applicable to the Drury Rewards Credit Card.

-We reserve the right to disclose any information (including Personal Information) if we believe such action is necessary: (i) to conform to legal requirements, to comply with legal process or a subpoena, or at the request of a governmental entity conducting an investigation; (ii) to collect amounts owed to Drury (iii) to enforce Drury policies or contracts or protect and defend the legal rights or property of Drury, our Consumers, Partners, the Drury Site or its users, or any other party; (iii) if we in good faith believe that such action is permitted by law; or (iv) in an emergency, to protect the health and safety of our Consumers, Partners, users or the general public.
-In addition, from time to time, server logs may be reviewed for security purposes – e.g., to detect unauthorized activity on the Site.
-In such cases, server log data containing IP addresses may be shared with law enforcement bodies in order that they may identify users in connection with their investigation of the unauthorized activities.
+We reserve the right to disclose any information (including Personal Information) if we believe such action is necessary: (i) to conform to legal requirements, to comply with legal process or a subpoena, or at the request of a governmental entity conducting an investigation; (ii) to collect amounts owed to Drury (iii) to enforce Drury policies or contracts or protect and defend the legal rights or property of Drury, our Consumers, Partners, our Services, users of our Services, or any other party; (iii) if we in good faith believe that such action is permitted by law; or (iv) in an emergency, to protect the health and safety of our Consumers, Partners, users or the general public.
+In addition, from time to time, server logs may be reviewed for security purposes – e.g., to detect unauthorized activity on the Services.
+In such cases, server log data containing IP addresses may be shared with law enforcement bodies and others in order that they may identify users in connection with their investigation of the unauthorized activities.

 Drury may share your information, including Personal Information, with its parent, subsidiaries, and affiliates, primarily for business and operational purposes.
 In the event Drury goes through a business transition (such as a merger, acquisition by another company, bankruptcy or sale of all or a portion of its assets, including, without limitation, during the course of any due diligence process), your Personal Information will likely be among the assets transferred.
 By providing your Personal Information, you agree that we may transfer such information to the acquiring entity without your further consent.